Full list: All the pardons and commutations issued by President Trump in 2021

 John Nystrom – President Trump granted a full pardon to John Nystrom.

-Jessica Frease – President Trump granted a full pardon to Jessica Frease.
+Jessica Frease – President Trump granted a full pardon to Jessica Frease, after she was convicted of converting stolen checks and negotiating them through the bank where she worked as a teller.

-Robert Cannon “Robin” Hayes – President Trump granted a full pardon to Robert Cannon “Robin” Hayes.
+Robert Cannon “Robin” Hayes – President Trump granted a full pardon to Robert Cannon “Robin” Hayes, who has served as Chairman of the North Carolina Republican Party and Chair of the National Council of Republican Party Chairs.
+Hayes was serving a one-year term of probation for making a false statement during the course of a federal investigation.

-Thomas Kenton “Ken” Ford – President Trump granted a full pardon to Ken Ford.
+Thomas Kenton “Ken” Ford – President Trump granted a full pardon to Ken Ford, a general manager of a coal company.
+Ford pleaded guilty to making a material misstatement to federal mining officials.

-Chris Young – President Trump commuted the remaining sentence of Chris Young.
+Chris Young – President Trump commuted the remaining sentence of Chris Young, who was convicted for his role in a drug conspiracy.

-Adrianne Miller – President Trump commuted the remaining sentence of Adrianne Miller.
+Adrianne Miller – President Trump commuted the remaining sentence of Adrianne Miller, who pleaded guilty to conspiracy to possess with intent to distribute methamphetamine and possession of unlawful chemicals.

-Joshua J. Smith – President Trump granted a full pardon to Joshua J. Smith.
+Joshua J. Smith – President Trump granted a full pardon to Joshua J. Smith, who was convicted of conspiracy to possess drugs with intent to distribute.

-Dr. Frederick Nahas – President Trump granted a full pardon to Frederick Nahas.
+Dr. Frederick Nahas – President Trump granted a full pardon to Frederick Nahas, who pled guilty to one count of obstructing justice in a health care investigation.

-David Tamman – President Trump granted a full pardon to David Tamman.
+David Tamman – President Trump granted a full pardon to David Tamman, who was a partner at a major law firm.
+Tamman was found guilty of helping a client cover up a Ponzi scheme.

 Paul Erickson – President Trump has issued a full pardon to Paul Erikson.